 From the beginning of Zara, the secret to its success can be attributed to Ortega and his team’s ability to keep up with the rapidly changing trends.
 It also helps that they can offer clothing collections that are a combination of high quality and affordability.
 They have always been able to stay one step ahead, create new designs, and put them on the shelves within a week or two.

 The fast-fashion concept that has worked for Zara can be broken down into three key points; 1) Shorter lead times and more fashionable clothes, 2) Lower quantities through scarce supply, and 3) Abundance of different styles.
-As mentioned previously, Zara has moved in step with its customers and target demographic and has given them what they want quicker than other retailers.
+As mentioned previously, Zara has moved in step with its customers and target demographic.
+This brand has established a reputation for giving its consumers what they want quicker than other retailers.
 Having shorter lead times ensures that Zara has its stores stocked with clothes that customers want at all times.

 2) Focus on the customer